remix-run/remix/docs/guides/streaming.md

 Remix takes advantage of React 18's streaming and server-side support for `<Suspense />` boundaries using the [`deferred` Response][deferred-response] utility and [`<Deferred />`][deferred] component / [`useDeferredData`][usedeferreddata] hook.
 By using these APIs, you can solve both of these problems:

-1. You're data is no longer on a waterfall: document & data (in parallel) -> JavaScript
+1. Your data is no longer on a waterfall: document & data (in parallel) -> JavaScript
 2. Your can easily switch between streaming and waiting for the data

 ![Graphs showing how document and slow data requests sent over the same response significantly speed up the largest contentful paint](https://user-images.githubusercontent.com/12063586/179609347-36bd7d32-c8af-4e24-9e89-06d9abc0a19f.svg)